 - The low-end estimate will only apply if you choose not to retain an attorney, accountant, or other professional advisor and you elect not to form a business entity.

 12. Additional Funds (3 months): $500 to $1,500

 - You will need additional funds during the start-up phase of your business to purchase supplies and pay other expenses.
 For purposes of this Item 7, the start-up phase is defined as 3 months from the date you open for business.
-The franchisor does not imply or guarantee that you will “break even” at any particular time, if at all.

 - These amounts do not include any estimates for debt service or any salary or draw for you.

 - These figures are estimates, and the franchisor cannot assure you that you will not have additional expenses.

 - Your actual costs will depend on factors like your management skills, experience, and business acumen.
 You should base your estimated start-up expenses on the anticipated costs in your market and consider whether you will need additional cash reserves.

 - The franchisor relied on the experience of its affiliate’s company-owned Card My Yard business to compile these estimates.

 - The franchisor does not offer any financing for your initial franchise fee or any portion of your initial investment.
 Unless otherwise stated, the amounts described above are not refundable.